 ~ Jon Morrow (boostblogtraffic.com)

 It can be hard to get used to charging higher prices because you may not feel like you can justify it.
 There are a thousand little voices telling you “turn back,” “not yet,” “don’t you feel silly just looking at that number.”
-But the thing is, you can’t force a person who simply can’t afford it to pay your premium fees; unless you’ve got some mafia style shakedown stuff going on, in which case your day will come when the police come knocking.
-In that case you’ll know you were doing it wrong.
+But the thing is — you can’t force a person who simply can’t afford it to pay your premium fees.

-For the rest of us… Only those who can pay your premium fees will pay.
+Only customers who can pay your premium fees will pay.
 For them, you need to give yourself the flexibility and leeway to provide premium quality service.
 The only way to do that is premium rates.

 You can even sit down and dream up a service you’d like to provide — then work out how much it should cost (and how many customers you’ll need) to free up your time and resources for it to be a reality (more on this in #3, from Sean D’Souza of Psychotactics.com).